-Our welcome to Strasbourg at Christmas came in two parts.
-First, there was the cinnamon-laden air that rushed at us from the mulled wine stands of the famous market, and, second, there were the flashing, star-shaped Christmas lights that seemed to illuminate the second we stepped into Place des Meuniers.
+Our welcome to the Strasbourg Christmas market came in two parts.
+First, there was the cinnamon-laden air that rushed at us from the mulled wine stands of the famous market, and, second, there were the flashing, star-shaped Christmas lights that seemed to illuminate the second we stepped into the main square.
 It was the type of welcome befitting one of the best Christmas markets in Europe.